Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 You can use the second region to store backups of other critical systems.

-Finally, when implementing your backup infrastructure, be sure to follow best practices for backup configuration and management, such as encrypting backup data (both at rest and in transit), testing your restore process, and regularly reviewing and updating your backup strategy to ensure it remains effective and up-to-date against the latest threats and vulnerabilities.
+Finally, when implementing your backup infrastructure, make sure to follow best practices for backup configuration and management, such as encrypting backup data (both at rest and in transit), testing your restore process, and regularly reviewing and updating your backup strategy to ensure it remains effective and up-to-date against the latest threats and vulnerabilities.

 ### 5 - SAP Support connection

 In line with our previous chapter on [network connectivity](#network-connectivity), it is best to deploy the SAProuter in a demilitarized zone (DMZ) and configure the SAPROUTTAB with great rigor.
 The SAP Secure Network Communications (SNC) protocol can be used to encrypt SAP connections.

 It is a good practice to document and limit connections to those deemed exclusively necessary.
-Connection logs are essential for monitoring and detecting suspicious activity; outsourcing them allows for readability and archiving, even if the SAProuter service deletion is required.
+Connection logs are essential for monitoring and detecting suspicious activity.
+Outsourcing them allows for readability and archiving, even if the SAProuter service deletion is required.
 For more information on best practices, see [SAP Note 1895350](https://me.sap.com/notes/1895350/E).

 It is recommended that you place the SAProuter behind security features such as firewalls and intrusion detection systems (IDS).
 These devices can filter, scan, and monitor connections to the security-enhancing SAProuter.